grep0/cy/README.md

 Copy 'cy' to /usr/share/X11/xkb/symbols
 Copy 'XCompose' to ~/.XCompose

-For Gnome: apply the patch on /usr/share/X11/xkb/rules/evdev.xml to make the layout available for Keyboard Settings
+For Gnome: apply the patch on /usr/share/X11/xkb/rules/evdev.xml to make the layout available for Keyboard Settings; do the same change in /usr/share/X11/xkb/rules/base.xml

 Generic xkb command:
 ```sh